 Seva and CIDA help Aravind Eye Hospital in India form Aurolab, a non-profit trust providing modern eye care technology at affordable costs.

-Aurolab revolutionizes eye care in the developing world by bringing the cost of intraocular lenses down from $300 per lens to under $10.
+Aurolab revolutionizes eye care in low-and middle-income countries by bringing the cost of intraocular lenses down from $300 per lens to under $10.

 Lumbini Eye Hospital Established